Inist-CNRS/ezmaster/README.md

 ## Changelog

+### ezmaster 4.2.0

+- EZMASTER_UPLOAD_MAX_BODY_SIZE env parameter is now available.
+Use it to change the maximum upload size of on file (webdav or backoffice upload).
+Its default value is 500M
+  See http://nginx.org/en/docs/http/ngx_http_core_module.html#client_max_body_size for information where this parameter is used.

 ### ezmaster 4.1.0

 - ezmaster-webdav docker image is now usable as a standalone image.
 A classic usecase is to quickly and easily share a given folder to a windows user.